IBM/ansible-power-linux-sap/README.md

 Additionally it will also install **awscli** package. awscli should be configured manually later.

 The input variable **server_config** is needed to be provided for this role to be executed.
-The variable file looks like below
+The variable file is defined as below
 ```
 server_config: {
 squid: { enable: false },